-Newly enrolled private overseas students should visit the Commonwealth Department of Education Overseas Student Office immediately on arrival in Australia.
-The address is Sydney Plaza Building, 59 Goulburn Street, Sydney 2000.
+Newly enrolled private overseas students should visit the Commonwealth Department of Education and Youth Affairs immediately on arrival in Australia.
+The address is Sydney Plaza Building, 59 Goulburn Street, Sydney, 2000.

-Private overseas students continuing their studies should confirm their enrolment with the Overseas Student Office as early as possible each year in order to ensure that arrangements for the extension of their temporary entry permit can be made.
+Private overseas students continuing their studies should confirm their enrolment with the Commonwealth Department of Education and Youth Affairs as early as possible each year in order to ensure that arrangements for the extension of their temporary entry permit can be made.

 All students must advise the department if they change their term residential address during the year.
-Telephone enquiries should be directed to (02) 218 8973, and students living in country areas may reverse the charges for the call.
+Telephone enquiries should be directed to (02) 218 8979, and students living in country areas may reverse the charges for the call.